 When you are ready, make a list of things that you used as an excuse not to live a full and truly free life.
-Next to each item write down an action, which will make you gradually approach a sense of complete freedom.
+Next to each item, write down an activity or behavior that will make you gradually approach a sense of complete freedom.

-- Tell what you always wanted to tell someone.
+- Tell the person you care about what you always wanted to tell.

-- End a relationship with someone who causes you harm.
+- End a relationship with someone who causes you emotional distress.

 - Take a risky decision in business or investment.

 - Do something that you always wanted to do.

 Check your list and start with those items that seem most difficult to perform.

 Take a strong stand in achieving freedom and get rid of your life limitations.
 Soon, you will see that your life will be like a free flow, saturated more than ever.

 Copyright © 2012-2023 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.